Fairly Traded Herbs, Ingredients, and Supply Chains

 Following these principles and pursuing certification is a voluntary process that validates our commitment and gives reassurance that we aim to make and sell products that have fairly traded and ethically sourced ingredients.

 Banyan Botanicals is a certified Fair Trade Partner with Fair for Life, which means that we have completed a rigorous certification process with Fair for Life.
-To learn more about the process, you can read the Fair for Life Standard.
+To learn more about the Fair for Life objectives and certification process, you can read the Fair for Life Standard.

 Fair for Life is more than just certifying the ingredients we use—this is a full company certification, similar to our becoming a certified B Corporation, in which a company is held to the same standards as producers.
 This goes much further than the traditional fair trade certification of large commodity crops.

 It also goes beyond labor—the certifying body, Ecocert, essentially certifies social and environmental responsibility across an entire supply chain and within an entire business.

 Here’s a peek into what it means to be a Fair Trade Partner with Fair for Life:

 - The entire supply chain is certified.
 Unlike other fair trade standards, it guarantees everyone along the entire certified supply chain is treated and paid fairly and equitably.
 Everyone throughout the supply chain must receive minimum fair wages and safe working conditions.
 This includes our farming partners, manufacturing partners, packers, and our own employees.

 - There are set global standards.
 Unlike most other fair trade standards, Fair for Life covers trade with developed as well as developing countries.